18 myths about Public Warning Systems

 Some of the most common misconceptions:

-❌ Cell Broadcast is always the best channel for severe emergencies
+❌ Cell Broadcast is always best for severe emergencies

 ✅ It depends on the threat, not just its severity